cdisselkoen/Kaleidoscope-Hardware-Virtual/README.md

 ### Input and output

+Input in terms of physical keypresses is handled one of two ways - either interactively (at the command line), or through a script.
+To use a script, simply supply its filename as the argument to the executable; or for interactive mode, use "-i" as the argument.
-Input in terms of physical keypresses is handled at the command line.
-Type '?' at the prompt for instructions and examples.
-Output, in terms of HID reports (packets sent to the host computer, for real hardware), is printed to the command line as it happens.
+Run with no arguments (or type '?' or 'help' at the interactive prompt) for instructions and examples.

+Output, in terms of HID reports (packets sent to the host computer, for real hardware), is printed to the command line (i.e. `stdout`) as it happens.
 Serial output (through the `Serial` object) is collected and redirected to a file called `serialoutput_0.txt` in your current directory.
-For watching this output in real time in a separate window, I recommend `tail -f -n 80 serialoutput_0.txt`.
+For watching this output in real time in a separate window during interactive mode, I recommend `tail -f -n 80 serialoutput_0.txt`.
 Serial input is currently unsupported - sketches requesting it will still build, but will find nothing is ever transmitted to them on the serial port.

 ## Limitations